mariaedwards/a11y/README.md

 ## Official statistics on disability and web accessibility

-Consider checking-in the official statistics for the US and the World on disability to understand the impact of population and importance of digital equity for all.
+Consider checking the official statistics for the US and the World on disability to understand the impacted population and importance of digital equity for all.

 *   [CDC Disability and Health Overview](https://www.cdc.gov/ncbddd/disabilityandhealth/disability.html)
 *   [WHO Disability Report 2011](https://www.who.int/disabilities/world_report/2011/report/en/)